Follow us

 ARS 13-411: Use of Force in Crime Prevention

-ARS 13-411 extends the right to use force to the prevention of certain crimes.
+• Extends the right to use force to the prevention of certain crimes.
 Individuals may employ reasonable physical or deadly force if they believe it is immediately necessary to prevent crimes such as arson, burglary, kidnapping, sexual assault, or armed robbery.
 The use of force in these instances must align with the seriousness of the crime being prevented.
+Learn more from the state about ARS 13-411

 In all these statutes, the common thread is the concept of reasonableness – the force used must be proportional to the threat faced.
 Understanding these nuances is vital for legally justifying any acts of self-defense or defense of property under Arizona law.